hartwigmedical/hmftools/isofox/README.md

 ### Transcript Expression
 The expression function in Isofox depends on the calculation of expected rates for each gene and transcript given a set of fragment lengths.
 These can be computed from scratch each time a sample is run, or pre-computed independently once and then loaded from file for subsequent sample runs.
 Using the pre-computed expected counts file reduces the processing time by around 95%.

-Each release of Isofox will be accompanied by a set of pre-computed cache files.
+Each release of Isofox will be accompanied by a set of pre-computed cache files (see HMF Resource link above).
 Alternatively to generate this file, use the function EXPECTED_TRANS_COUNTS, passing in the same fragment length values used for normal transcript expression.

 ```
 java -jar isofox.jar